-Understanding the Google Ad benchmark for your industry will help you set upper ad spend limits and also look out for certain misbehaving metrics that you can keep an eye out for.
+Understanding the Google Ad benchmark for your industry will help you set upper ad spend limits and look out for certain misbehaving metrics that you can keep an eye out for.
 You will also be able to gauge your performance relative to your competitors as you prepare direct response conversion models for your marketing campaigns.

 Google Ads performance benchmarks for different industries

-Below, you’ll find the latest Google Ads benchmarks for different industries based on advertising on the search and display network.
+Below, you’ll find the latest Google Ads benchmarks for different industries based on paid advertising on the search and display network.
 The averages for these Google ad metrics are for 21 industries, namely: Automotive, Arts & Entertainment, Business & Consulting, Beauty & Personal Care, Computers & Consumer Electronics, Clothing & Apparel, Dining & Nightlife, Education, Food & Groceries, Finance, Health & Medical, Home & Garden, Hobbies & Leisure, Internet & Telecom, Legal, Nonprofits & Charities, Occasions & Gifts, Retailers, Real Estate, Sports & Fitness, and Tourism & Travel.

 Average click-through rate (CTR) by industry